stigward/stigward.github.io/_posts/2022-09-26-swordmaster-pwn-chal.md

 You may notice that these hex values are the address of the previous chunk and the address of the first chunk respectively, thus leaking the address of the heap.
 I spent a while on this bug seeing if there was any way to weaponize it more, but the leak is the only primative it gives us.
 This will be helpful to bypass ASLR, but we will need another bug (or two) in order to craft an exploit.

 ### Heap Metadata Corruption:
-Our second bug is in the binary's "Craft Sword" functionaity, which is option 1 in the game menu.
+Our second bug is in the binary's "Craft Sword" functionality, which is option 1 in the game menu.

 ![sword handler](sword_handler.png)